iamrbn/Reddit-Widget/README.md

 set a number for the update intervall (*in minutes*) into the widget Parameter - The script runs every `X` minutes yet.
 If it's not filled the script runs default every 60 minutes.

+Helper-Shortcut for downloading App-Icons from the App-Store: https://routinehub.co/shortcut/11635/
 ___

 Run Script in App